kottans/frontend/students/stage0-finishers.md

    the latest commit to the task-related PR is dated October 12, 2020, and the PR was approved on October 15, 2020, then the **Date** is `2020-10-12`)
+ * **Telegram profile** is a link to your telegram profile.
+   Required to instruct finalists on further steps.
+   You can create one when in Telegram app settings/user profile.
+   Link in the table below should follow the template `[@username](https://t.me/username)`.
+   Check if your `t.me` link works before submitting your entry.
  * **Course repo** is your nick name with a link to your course repo (`kottans-frontend`)
  * **R** means **Regulars** and is a number of regular tasks completed;